AndySomogyi/mechanica/README.md

 * random points function to create points for geometric regions
 * prime number generator
 * Fixed major bug in cell pair force calculation (was in wrong direction)
-* major bug fix in not making sure potenal distance does not go past end of interpolation segments.
+* major bug fix in not making sure potential distance does not go past end of interpolation segments.
 * new random force
 * new soft-sphere interaction potential
 * add radius to particle type def
 * update renderer to draw different sized particles
 * add number of space cells to simulator constructor
-* configurable dynamics (Newtonain, Overdamped), more to come particle delete functionality, and fix particle events
+* configurable dynamics (Newtonian, Over-damped), more to come particle delete functionality, and fix particle events
-* examples bind events to destory, creation and mitosis methods
+* examples bind events to destroy, creation and mitosis methods
 * new event model

 Version Alpha 0.0.1 Dev 3